MathildeJ/Fantasy_Bakes/README.md

 Here are a few screenshots of the website before we integrate Surfly:

-As you can see, it it a standard website with different pages and possible actions.
+As you can see, it is a standard website with different pages and possible actions.
 We would now like to add Surfly to this website so that we can use the co-browsing functionality it provides.

 #### Integrate Surfly